makrai/notes/zhang-25-sarcasm-txt-img-tension-acl.md

 # Abstract

-* Multi-modal sarcasm detection (MSD) identifies sarcasm and accurately understands users’ real attitudes from text-image pairs.
+* Multi-modal sarcasm detection (MSD) identifies sarcasm from text-image pairs
 * Most MSD researches explore the incongruity of text-image pairs as sarcasm
   * hE these methods blur incongruity information under their global feature aggregation mechanisms, leading to incongruity distortions and model